amitschang/rpl/README.md

 - **`LocalExecutor`**: serial, single-threaded, in-process.
 Ideal for development and testing.
+- **`ThreadExecutor`**: multi-threaded execution within a single process, using a thread pool.
+Good for CPU-bound tasks on a single machine.
 - **`HqExecutor`**: distributed execution via [HyperQueue](https://github.com/It4innovations/hyperqueue).
 Tasks run as jobs on a cluster.